 At its core, self-advocacy is the ability to communicate your needs, stand up for your rights, and make

 decisions based on what is best for you.
 Self-advocacy is one of the most important skills for

 adolescents to develop, especially those with learning differences.
-In this session, we will discuss why
+In this session, we discussed why

 themselves, and strategies that students can use to strengthen their self-advocacy skills.